dp9u0/awesome-stars/README.md

 ## TypeScript

 - [vscode-power-mode](https://github.com/hoovercj/vscode-power-mode) - Your code is powerful, unleash it!
 The extension made popular by Code in the Dark has finally made its way to VS Code.
-- [javascript-datastructures-algorithms](https://github.com/loiane/javascript-datastructures-algorithms) - :books: collection of JavaScript data structures and algorithms for education purposes.
+- [javascript-datastructures-algorithms](https://github.com/loiane/javascript-datastructures-algorithms) - :books: collection of JavaScript and TypeScript data structures and algorithms for education purposes.
 Source code bundle of JavaScript algorithms and data structures book
 - [cyclejs](https://github.com/cyclejs/cyclejs) - A functional and reactive JavaScript framework for predictable code
 - [vscode-node-debug2](https://github.com/Microsoft/vscode-node-debug2) - A VS Code debug adapter that supports debugging Node via the Chrome Debugging Protocol.
 - [editorconfig-vscode](https://github.com/editorconfig/editorconfig-vscode) - EditorConfig extension for Visual Studio Code